 - A. Petitions under Probate Code section 11700 may be filed to resolve issues relating to the determination of persons entitled to distribution of the decedent's estate.
 Such issues include, but are not limited to, the identification of heirs or beneficiaries, the interpretation of the will, and the characterization of assets as estate assets.
-(The term "person" is defined in Prob.
-Code, § 56.) - B. A petition under Probate Code section 11700 must set forth the specific determination which the petitioner believes the court should make and must provide for a complete disposition of the property of the estate. - C. When a determination of persons entitled to distribution is requested in a petition for distribution, notice must be given in the same manner as required when a separate petition under Probate Code section 11700 is filed. - D. When a determination of persons entitled to distribution is requested and it appears that there may be an escheat, notice of hearing and a copy of the petition must be sent to the Attorney General.
+(The term "person" is defined in Probate Code section 56.) - B. A petition to determine entitlement must include a detailed explanation of family relationships if distribution is to be determined by intestate succession. - C. A petition under Probate Code section 11700 must set forth the specific determination which the petitioner believes the court should make and must provide for a complete disposition of the property of the estate. - D. When a determination of persons entitled to distribution is requested in a petition for distribution, notice must be given in the same manner as required when a separate petition under Probate Code section 11700 is filed. - E. When a determination of persons entitled to distribution is requested and it appears that there may be an escheat, notice of hearing and a copy of the petition must be sent to the Attorney General.
 If any of the heirs are unknown in the petition for probate, then there will be a presumption of possible escheat and notice to the Attorney General is required.

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2017)

 Petition for Family Allowance (Prob.
-Code §§ 6540-6545)
+Code, §§ 6540-6545)

-- A. Ex parte petitions for family allowance may be made during the six-month period following the qualification of the personal representative if an inventory has not been filed.
+- A. Ex parte petitions for family allowance may be made during the six-month period following the qualification of the personal representative, or if an inventory has not been filed.
 Consent to the allowance or waiver of notice of the personal representative must accompany the ex parte petition when the petitioner is not the personal representative.
-Ex parte orders for family allowance may be made for a period commencing with the date of death and continuing for a period not to exceed 12 months. - B. If an application for family allowance is made more than six months after the qualification of the personal representative, or after the inventory is filed, or is a petition for a second or additional allowance, a petition may not be filed ex parte and the petition must be set for hearing and required notice must be given. - C. The petition for family allowance must set forth, (1) the nature of estate assets and estimated value of the estate, (2) an itemized estimate of the recipient's monthly expenses, and (3) the estimated value of the recipient's other property and estimated income.
+Ex parte orders for family allowance may be made for a period commencing with the date of death and continuing for a period not to exceed 12 months. - B. If an application for family allowance is made more than six months after the qualification of the personal representative, or after the inventory is filed, or is a petition for a second or additional allowance, a petition may not be filed ex parte and the petition must be set for hearing and required notice must be given. - C. The petition for family allowance must set forth: (1) the nature of estate assets and estimated value of the estate, (2) an itemized estimate of the recipient's monthly expenses, and (3) the estimated value of the recipient's other property and estimated income.
 Where the itemized expenses show payments of loans secured by real or personal property, the vesting of title to the property must also be set forth in the petition. - D. All orders for family allowance will be limited to a definite period and must provide for the allowance to be "for months from the date of the order or until further order of the court, whichever occurs first."